 In some instances, you may need to clarify the next steps you want the person to take — i.e. a call to action.

-For example, if the matter you need an update on requires additional actions, besides the email reply, make sure to communicate your expectation in a clear call-to-action.
+For example, if the matter you need an update on requires additional actions besides the email reply, make sure to communicate your expectations in a clear call to action.

 Be sure to include any additional information the person may need to comply with your request.